JamesIves/github-pages-deploy-action/README.md

 ### Additional Build Files 📁

 This action maintains the full git history of the deployment branch.
 Therefore if you're using a custom domain and require a `CNAME` file, or if you require the use of a `.nojekyll` file, you can safely commit these files directly into deployment branch without them being overridden after each deployment.

+### Debugging 🐝

+By default the git commands are hidden from the logs.
+If you'd like to turn them on you can set the `ACTIONS_RUNNER_DEBUG` environment variable within the `Settings/Secrets` menu.

+If you're using this action in your own project as a node module via yarn or npm you'll need to set `RUNNER_DEBUG` as the environment variable instead. **You may expose your secrets if you toggle this on in a production environment**.
+You can learn more about debugging GitHub actions [here](https://github.com/actions/toolkit/blob/master/docs/action-debugging.md).